k0rventen/coconutOS/README.md

 ![banner](banner.png)

-A minimal, server/docker oriented raspberry pi distribution, based off Raspian.
+A minimal, docker-server oriented raspberry pi distribution, based off Raspian.

 ## What's different ?

-**tl;dr : boots is less than 6s. docker, python3 installed. ssh ready. ethernet only**
+**tl;dr : boots is less than 10s. docker pre-installed. ssh ready. ethernet only**

 It doesn't include the typical raspberrypi foundation packages, there's **no wireless connectivity (wifi nor bluetooth)**.
-It strips down a lot of non-critical packages.
+It strips down a lot of non-critical packages like build-essential. **It's made to use mainly docker containers on it.**

 The default hostname will be `coconut`, with user `coco` and passwd `nut`.

-If you want to build from it, but change some defaults like the username, hostname, just edit the `config` file, then run `time ./build.sh`.
+If you want to build from it, but change some defaults like the username, hostname, just edit the `config` file, then run `time ./build-docker.sh`.

 # Original pi-gen doc